ChefData/pinterest-data-pipeline545/Walkthrough_part_5_Airflow.md

 - Click `Open Airflow UI`
 ![Alt text](README_Images/MWAA_Airflow_environments.png)

-- Once uploaded to the `DAGs` folder, the new DAG will be avaliable in the Airflow UI on the MWAA environment, under `paused DAGs`.
+- Once uploaded to the `DAGs` folder, the new DAG will be available in the Airflow UI on the MWAA environment under `paused DAGs`.
 ![Alt text](README_Images/MWAA_Airflow_folder.png)

 - In order to manually trigger the DAG, it will first have to be unpaused.